Najam Sethi: Third term

-After Imran Khan was ousted from government through a vote of no confidence in April 2022, Sethi was appointed the Chairman of PCB for a third term in December 2022, along with 13 board members by the new prime minister, Shehbaz Sharif.
+After Imran Khan was ousted from government through a vote of no confidence in April 2022, Sethi was appointed the Chairman of the PCB Management Committee for a third term in December 2022, along with 13 board members by the new prime minister, Shehbaz Sharif.
+They were given the task to restore the PCB's 2014 constitution, whilst scrapping the 2019 constitution set under Ehsan Mani, within four months.
+However in April 2023, the Management Committee was given a further two-month extension.

+On 20 June 2023, Najam Sethi made an announcement via twitter expressing his unwillingness to continue pursuing the Chairmanship during his third term as Chairman of the Pakistan Cricket Board (PCB).
+Citing concerns over potential instability and uncertainty, Sethi decided not to be considered as a candidate for the position.
+He was succeeded by Zaka Ashraf as the 37th Chairman of the Pakistan Cricket Board on 5 July 2023.

 Personal life

 Sethi is married to fellow journalist Jugnu Mohsin, the publisher of The Friday Times.
-The couple have two children: author and singer Ali Sethi and journalist and actress Mira Sethi.
+Najam Sethi's son is writer and singer Ali Sethi while his daughter is journalist and actress Mira Sethi.

 Awards and recognition

 In 1999, Sethi and Mohsin were both given the International Press Freedom Award of the US-based Committee to Protect Journalists, which recognises journalists who show courage in defending press freedom despite facing attacks, threats, or imprisonment.
 Ten years later, he was awarded the 2009 Golden Pen of Freedom, the annual press freedom prize of the World Association of Newspapers.
-Hilal-i-Imtiaz Award in 2011 by the President of Pakistan.
+He received the Hilal-i-Imtiaz Award in 2011 by the President of Pakistan.

+Books

+Najam Sethi has authored several books, including: